-Swedish FSA slaps record 4 bln SEK fine on Swedbank over money laundering breaches
+CORRECTED-Swedish FSA slaps record 4 bln SEK fine on Swedbank over money laundering breaches

 STOCKHOLM, March 19 (Reuters) - Sweden’s financial watchdog hit lender Swedbank with a record 4 billion Swedish crown ($386 million) fine on Thursday, after it found the bank had serious deficiencies in its management of the risk of money laundering in its Baltic operations.

-“Our investigation shows that the Swedish management did not efficiently address the risk of money laundering in the Baltics,” FSA Director General Erik Theden said in a statement.
+“Our investigation shows that the Swedish management did not efficiently address the risk of money laundering in the Baltics,” FSA Director General Erik Thedeen said in a statement.
 “It is also deeply concerning that the bank on a number of occasions withheld information from FI that would have revealed the seriousness and scope of the problems.”

 Swedbank remains under investigation in the United States and Estonia. ($1 = 10.3665 Swedish crowns) (Reporting by Stockholm Newsroom)